-Emo Court amenity is a hidden gem in the midlands.
+Emo Court is a hidden gem in the midlands.
 The park is free and open during daylight hours.
-As well as the Gandon designed stately home there are beautiful gardens, gently rolling lawns, parkland, wooded walks and a lake with lots of swans and ducks.
-Picnic benches are available.
-The Park is home to red squirrels and deer.
+As well as the Gandon-designed stately home, there are beautiful gardens, gently rolling lawns, parkland, wooded walks and a lake with lots of swans and ducks.
+Picnic benches are available and the Park is home to red squirrels and deer.
 There are tours of the house in Summer.
 CaToCa Café at Emo tea rooms is child friendly and has wheelchair and buggy access.

 Tayto Park Theme Park & Zoo is one of the most famous things to do in Leinster, and has plenty to offer all the family for a fun day out, with over 100 attractions in the theme park and zoo.
 Learn about a host of different animals from rabbits to meerkats to Amur tigers.
 Test yourself on the Tayto Sky Walk High Ropes Course and the Ziplines.
 Bounce, climb and mine in the Geronimo Thrill Zone.

 A visit to the park would not be complete without learning the secrets of Tayto crisp making on the Factory Tour.
 The park has plenty of cafes, shops and picnic areas.